swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   public func update<S>(from source: S) -> (unwritten: S.Iterator, index: Index)
     where S: Sequence, S.Element == Element

-  /// Updates the buffer's initialized memory with the given elements.
+  /// Updates the buffer's initialized memory with every element of the source.
   ///
+  /// Prior to calling the `update(fromContentsOf:)` method on a buffer,
-  /// The buffer's memory must be initialized or the buffer's `Element` type
+  /// the first `source.count` elements of the buffer's memory must be
-  /// must be a trivial type.
+  /// initialized, or the buffer's `Element` type must be a trivial type.
+  /// The buffer must reference enough initialized memory to accommodate
+  /// `source.count` elements.
   ///
+  /// The returned index is one past the index of the last element updated.
+  /// If `source` contains no elements, the returned index is equal to the
+  /// buffer's `startIndex`.
+If `source` contains as many elements as the buffer
+  /// can hold, the returned index is equal to the buffer's `endIndex`.
+  ///
+  /// - Precondition: `self.count` >= `source.count`
+  ///
   /// - Parameter source: A collection of elements to be used to update
   ///   the buffer's contents.
-  /// - Returns: An index one past the last updated element in the buffer,
+  /// - Returns: An index one past the index of the last element updated. public func update<C>(fromContentsOf source: C) -> Index
-  ///   or `endIndex`.
-  public func update<C>(fromContentsOf source: C) -> Index
     where C: Collection, C.Element == Element

-  /// Moves instances from an initialized source buffer into the
+  /// Moves every element of an initialized source buffer into the
   /// uninitialized memory referenced by this buffer, leaving the source memory
   /// uninitialized and this buffer's memory initialized.
   ///
-  /// The region of memory starting at this pointer and covering `source.count`
+  /// Prior to calling the `moveInitialize(fromContentsOf:)` method on a buffer,
-  /// instances of the buffer's `Element` type must be uninitialized, or
+  /// the memory it references must be uninitialized,
-  /// `Element` must be a trivial type.
-After calling
+  /// or its `Element` type must be a trivial type.
+After the call,
+  /// the memory referenced by the buffer up to, but not including,
-  /// `moveInitialize(fromContentsOf:)`, the region is initialized and the memory
+  /// the returned index is initialized.
+The memory referenced by
-  /// region underlying `source` is uninitialized.
+  /// `source` is uninitialized after the function returns.
+  /// The buffer must reference enough memory to accommodate
+  /// `source.count` elements.
   ///
+  /// The returned index is the position of the next uninitialized element
+  /// in the buffer, one past the index of the last element written.
+  /// If `source` contains no elements, the returned index is equal to the
+  /// buffer's `startIndex`.
+If `source` contains as many elements as the buffer
+  /// can hold, the returned index is equal to the buffer's `endIndex`.
+  ///
+  /// - Precondition: `self.count` >= `source.count`
+  ///
   /// - Parameter source: A buffer containing the values to copy.
-The memory region
+The memory
-  ///   underlying `source` must be initialized.
+  ///   region underlying `source` must be initialized.
 The memory regions
   ///   referenced by `source` and this buffer may overlap.
   /// - Returns: An index to the next uninitialized element in the buffer,
   ///   or `endIndex`.
   public func moveInitialize(fromContentsOf source: Self) -> Index

-  /// Moves instances from an initialized source buffer slice into the
+  /// Moves every element of an initialized source buffer into the
   /// uninitialized memory referenced by this buffer, leaving the source memory
   /// uninitialized and this buffer's memory initialized.
   ///
-  /// The region of memory starting at this pointer and covering `source.count`
+  /// Prior to calling the `moveInitialize(fromContentsOf:)` method on a buffer,
-  /// instances of the buffer's `Element` type must be uninitialized, or
+  /// the memory it references must be uninitialized,
-  /// `Element` must be a trivial type.
-After calling
+  /// or its `Element` type must be a trivial type.
+After the call,
+  /// the memory referenced by the buffer up to, but not including,
-  /// `moveInitialize(fromContentsOf:)`, the region is initialized and the memory
+  /// the returned index is initialized.
+The memory referenced by
-  /// region underlying `source[..<source.endIndex]` is uninitialized.
+  /// `source` is uninitialized after the function returns.
+  /// The buffer must reference enough memory to accommodate
+  /// `source.count` elements.
   ///
+  /// The returned index is the position of the next uninitialized element
+  /// in the buffer, one past the index of the last element written.
+  /// If `source` contains no elements, the returned index is equal to the
+  /// buffer's `startIndex`.
+If `source` contains as many elements as the buffer
+  /// can hold, the returned index is equal to the buffer's `endIndex`.
+  ///
+  /// - Precondition: `self.count` >= `source.count`
+  ///
   /// - Parameter source: A buffer containing the values to copy.
 The memory
   ///   region underlying `source` must be initialized.
 The memory regions
   ///   referenced by `source` and this buffer may overlap.
-  /// - Returns: An index one past the last replaced element in the buffer,
+  /// - Returns: An index to the next uninitialized element in the buffer,
   ///   or `endIndex`.
   public func moveInitialize(fromContentsOf source: Slice<Self>) -> Index

-  /// Updates this buffer's initialized memory initialized memory by moving
+  /// Updates this buffer's initialized memory initialized memory by
-  /// all the elements from the source buffer, leaving the source memory
+  /// moving every element from the source buffer slice,
-  /// uninitialized.
+  /// leaving the source memory uninitialized.
   ///
-  /// The region of memory starting at this pointer and covering
+  /// Prior to calling the `moveUpdate(fromContentsOf:)` method on a buffer,
-  /// `source.count` instances of the buffer's `Element` type
+  /// the first `source.count` elements of the buffer's memory must be
-  /// must be initialized, or `Element` must be a trivial type.
-After calling
+  /// initialized, or the buffer's `Element` type must be a trivial type.
-  /// `moveUpdate(fromContentsOf:)`, the memory region underlying
-  /// `source` is uninitialized.
+  /// The memory referenced by `source` is uninitialized after the function
+  /// returns.
+The buffer must reference enough initialized memory
+  /// to accommodate `source.count` elements.
   ///
+  /// The returned index is one past the index of the last element updated.
+  /// If `source` contains no elements, the returned index is equal to the
+  /// buffer's `startIndex`.
+If `source` contains as many elements as the buffer
+  /// can hold, the returned index is equal to the buffer's `endIndex`.
+  ///
+  /// - Precondition: `self.count` >= `source.count`
+  ///
   /// - Parameter source: A buffer containing the values to move.
   ///   The memory region underlying `source` must be initialized.
 The
   ///   memory regions referenced by `source` and this pointer must not overlap.
-  /// - Returns: An index one past the last updated element in the buffer,
+  /// - Returns: An index one past the index of the last element updated. public func moveUpdate(fromContentsOf source: `Self`) -> Index
-  ///   or `endIndex`.
-  public func moveUpdate(fromContentsOf source: `Self`) -> Index

-  /// Updates this buffer's initialized memory initialized memory by moving
+  /// Updates this buffer's initialized memory initialized memory by
-  /// all the elements from the source buffer slice, leaving the source memory
+  /// moving every element from the source buffer slice,
-  /// uninitialized.
+  /// leaving the source memory uninitialized.
   ///
-  /// The region of memory starting at this pointer and covering
+  /// Prior to calling the `moveUpdate(fromContentsOf:)` method on a buffer,
-  /// `fromContentsOf.count` instances of the buffer's `Element` type
+  /// the first `source.count` elements of the buffer's memory must be
-  /// must be initialized, or `Element` must be a trivial type.
-After calling
+  /// initialized, or the buffer's `Element` type must be a trivial type.
-  /// `moveUpdate(fromContentsOf:)`, the memory region underlying
-  /// `source[..<source.endIndex]` is uninitialized.
+  /// The memory referenced by `source` is uninitialized after the function
+  /// returns.
+The buffer must reference enough initialized memory
+  /// to accommodate `source.count` elements.
   ///
+  /// The returned index is one past the index of the last element updated.
+  /// If `source` contains no elements, the returned index is equal to the
+  /// buffer's `startIndex`.
+If `source` contains as many elements as the buffer
+  /// can hold, the returned index is equal to the buffer's `endIndex`.
+  ///
+  /// - Precondition: `self.count` >= `source.count`
+  ///
-  /// - Parameter source: A buffer containing the values to move.
+  /// - Parameter source: A buffer slice containing the values to move.
   ///   The memory region underlying `source` must be initialized.
 The
   ///   memory regions referenced by `source` and this pointer must not overlap.
-  /// - Returns: An index one past the last updated element in the buffer,
+  /// - Returns: An index one past the index of the last element updated. public func moveUpdate(fromContentsOf source: Slice<`Self`>) -> Index
-  ///   or `endIndex`.
-  public func moveUpdate(fromContentsOf source: Slice<`Self`>) -> Index

   /// Deinitializes every instance in this buffer.